At a glance

 Although alcohol has no health benefits, many people enjoy drinking beer, wine, or other alcoholic beverages, and there are several ways you can minimize or avoid alcohol dehydration.

-Here are five ways to prevent alcohol-related dehydration.
+Here are four ways to prevent alcohol-related dehydration.

 1. Eat before drinking